 Egypt, Lebanon Urge Non-Interference In Syria's Transition

-CAIRO, Jan 5 (NNN-MENA) – Egyptian Foreign Minister, Badr Abdelatty, held phone talks yesterday, with his Lebanese counterpart, Abdallah Bou Habib, during which they urged a Political transition in Syria, free from foreign interference.
+(MENAFN- IANS) Cairo, Jan 5 (IANS) Egyptian Foreign Minister Badr Abdelatty held phone talks with his Lebanese counterpart Abdallah Bou Habib, during which they urged a Political transition in Syria free from foreign interference.

-In the phone talks, the two sides also discussed the need for presidential elections in Lebanon, a country that has been without a president since early Nov, 2022, due to political division in parliament, said the Egyptian ministry.
+In the phone talks, the two sides also discussed the need for presidential elections in Lebanon, a country that has been without a president since early November 2022 due to political division in the parliament, Xinhua news agency reported quoting the Egyptian ministry.

-The phone talks came hours after Egypt dispatched its first relief plane to Syria, after the fall of former Syrian President, Bashar al-Assad's government, in early Dec, last year.– NNN-MENA
+The phone talks came hours after Egypt dispatched its first relief plane to Syria after the fall of former Syrian President Bashar al-Assad's government in early December 2024.

+Earlier Egypt dispatched a relief plane to Syria's capital Damascus, the first since the fall of former Syrian President Bashar al-Assad's government early last month.

+The EgyptAir civilian plane carried 15 tonnes of humanitarian assistance, including food and medicine, provided by the Egyptian Red Crescent to the Syrian Arab Red Crescent, according to a statement by the Egyptian Foreign Ministry.

 Legal Disclaimer: